$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Introduction

-A Hurwitz space is the moduli space of meromorphic functions on a Riemann surface $\rs$.
-In \cite[\S~5]{Dub1}, Dubrovin constructed Frobenius structures of Saito type (also called the flat structure in \cite{Sa}) on Hurwitz spaces.
-The primitive form \cite{Sa,SaTa} (primary differential \cite{Dub1}) on the Hurwitz space plays an essential role in his construction.
+A Hurwitz space $\HS$ is the moduli space of meromorphic functions on a Riemann surface $\rs$.
+In \cite[\S~5]{Dub1}, Dubrovin constructed Frobenius structures of Saito type (also called flat structure in \cite{Sa1}) on Hurwitz spaces.
+The primitive form \cite{Sa1,SaTa} (primary differential \cite{Dub1}) on a Hurwitz space plays an essential role in his construction.

-In Section~\ref{sec:Hurwitz}, we identify the space of $q$-quadratic differentials with regular locus of the Hurwitz space when the surface $\rs$ is $\kong{P}^1$.
-As in Section~\ref{sec:q_def}, for $q$-quadratic differentials, we consider $s$-poles of the form $z^{-k(s-2)-l}\diff z^2$, which have the numerical data/polar type $(k,l)\in \ZZ_{\ge 1}\times\ZZ$.
-On one hand, the positive integer $k$ determines the complex structure of Hurwitz spaces.
+In Section~\ref{sec:Hurwitz}, we identify the space of $q$-quadratic differentials with the regular locus of the Hurwitz space when the surface $\rs$ is $\kong{P}^1$.
+As in Section~\ref{sec:q_def}, for $q$-quadratic differentials, we consider $s$-zeroes of the form $z^{(s-2)}\diff z^2$ and $s$-poles of the form $z^{-k(s-2)-l}\diff z^2$, which have the numerical data/polar type $(k,l)\in \ZZ_{\ge 1}\times\ZZ$.
+On the one hand, the positive integer $k$ determines the complex structure of Hurwitz spaces.
 On the other hand, the choice of the integer $l$ specifies the choice of the primitive form.
-Thus our introduction of the new parameter $s$ and the division of the pole order into $k(s-2)$ and $l$ are essential for studying the moduli spaces of (multi-valued) quadratic differentials.
-The key numerical calculation is on the winding numbers (in Section~\ref{sec:wind}), which shows that such an $s$-pole is indeed the $q$-deformation of HKK's exponential type singularity \eqref{eq:exp sing}, with the same parameters $(k,l)$.
+Thus our introduction of the new parameter $s$ and the division of the pole order into $k(s-2)$ plus $l$ are essential for studying the moduli spaces of multi-valued quadratic differentials.
+The key numerical calculation is to match the winding numbers (in Section~\ref{sec:wind}), which shows that a combination of $k$ $s$-zeroes and one $s$-pole is indeed the $q$-deformation of HKK's exponential type singularity \eqref{eq:exp sing}, with the same parameters $(k,l)$.

-On the regular locus $\HS_{\reg}$ of the Hurwitz space, we can consider an almost Frobenius structure \cite{Dub2} as the almost dual of the original Frobenius structure.
-Under the identification between Hurwits spaces and moduli spaces, the twisted period of the almost Frobenius structure on $\HS_{\reg}$ can be identified with the period of $q$-quadratic differentials.
-Combining our main result that identifies the moduli space of $q$-quadratic differentials with the space of $q$-stability conditions, we finally obtain the correspondence between the Hurwitz space and the space of $q$-stability conditions in this case.
-In particular, twisted periods of the almost Frobenius structure can be identified with the central charges of $q$-stability conditions.
+On the regular locus $\HS_{\reg}$ of a Hurwitz space $\HS$, we can consider the almost Frobenius structure \cite{Dub2} as the almost dual of the original Frobenius structure.
+Under the identification between Hurwits spaces and moduli spaces, the twisted periods of the almost Frobenius structure on $\HS_{\reg}$ can be identified with the periods of $q$-quadratic differentials.
+Combining with our main result that identifies the moduli space of $q$-quadratic differentials with the space of $q$-stability conditions, we obtain the correspondence between the Hurwitz space and the space of $q$-stability conditions in this case.